kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes.md

 {{< /note >}}

 {{< caution >}}
-The readiness probe does not wait for the liveness probe to succeed.
+The readiness probe and the liveness probe do not have dependencies on each other to succeed.
 If you want to wait before executing a "readiness" probe, you should use `initialDelaySeconds` or a `startupProbe`.
 {{< /caution >}}